papaponmx/https-riosjaime.com/src/_posts/2016-08-21-How-I-became-a-web-developer-part-one.md

 After the course was finished, no more programing was taught in the course, at least not for two years.
 I looked for resources but could find a site that was newbie friendly.
 Then I started to look for a local programing ~~camp, course, school, lord of the code~~ or someone who could teach me how to it.
   <br>
   <br>
 I found a free conference about how to get started.
-I got lost looking for the place since the adress was not the actual location.
+I got lost looking for the place since the address was not the actual location.
 While being lost I made a friend, but never an app.